Wouldubeinta/Blobset-Tools/README.md

 ![Title Image](https://github.com/Wouldubeinta/Blobset-Tools/blob/master/ReadMe/1.jpg?raw=true)

-First time use, the program may run the **Update File Mapping Data**, just let it do it's thing.
-This will also run if there is a game update.
+First time use, run the **Update File Mapping Data** in the Options, just let it do it's thing.

 On the left side you should see the folder layout.
 Select a folder and on the right it will show the files in that folder.